ericwastaken/docker-tailscale-sharing-certs/README-dockerhub-overview.md

-# Tailscale side-car container that shares certs with other services
+# Tailscale Sidecar Container for Sharing Certificates

-This repository provides a custom Docker image based on the official Tailscale image.
-It is designed to serve as a sidecar container, enabling secure Tailscale networking within your Docker Compose stack.
-This image also includes scripts to manage and regenerate Tailscale certificates periodically.
+This Docker image is designed to act as a sidecar container, facilitating secure Tailscale networking within your Docker Compose stack.
+It is based on the official Tailscale image and includes custom scripts to manage and periodically regenerate Tailscale certificates.
+The goal is to provide seamless integration for services requiring secure network communication over Tailscale.

-## Available on Docker Hub

-This container is available on Docker Hub at [ericwastakenondocker/tailscale-sharing-certs](https://hub.docker.com/r/ericwastakenondocker/tailscale-sharing-certs).

-## Overview

-This repository contains a Dockerfile and related scripts to create a custom Docker image that wraps the Tailscale client.
-The image serves as a sidecar container providing a secure Tailscale network for your services within a Docker Compose stack.
-It also includes cron jobs to ensure that Tailscale certificates are regularly updated.

 ## Features

 - **Tailscale Integration:** Utilizes the official Tailscale image as the base.
 - **Certificate Generation:** Automatically generates and updates Tailscale certificates.
 - **Cron Jobs:** Manages cron jobs to regularly regenerate certificates weekly (Sunday at 4 AM).

-## Getting Started

-To build this image, use the included `x_build.sh` script.
-The script will build the container and tag it with the version number in the `build-manifest.env` file.
-Edit the manifest file to change the version number and image name as needed.
-The build script supports a multi-architecture build using the `buildx` feature of Docker.

-When you're ready to publish the image to Docker Hub, use the `x_deploy.sh` script.
-This script will tag "latest" and push the image to the Docker Hub repository specified in the `build-manifest.env` file.
-The deploy script supports a multi-architecture push using the `buildx` feature of Docker.

 ## Scripts baked into the image